 - São Vicente Caves: It is located 26.7 km (17 Miles) from Ribeira Brava.
 This cave was formed 890 years ago by a volcanic eruption.
 The lava that flowed into the sea cooled quickly because of the low temperatures, forming the caves.
 A tour of the caves costs

-Activities in Ribeira Brava, Madeira, Portugal in the winter
+Activities in Ribeira Brava, Madeira, Portugal in the fall, winter, or spring

 When it comes to finding a good activity to entertain yourself, Ribeira Brava has many options available.